newrelic/nr1-github/README.md

 ## Usage

-Integrate New Relic One with GitHub (either public or private enterprise instance) to bring more context to your entities.
+Troubleshooting a service is faster when you can jump straight to the GitHub repo to see how it works and who owns it.
+This integration connects your services and apps in New Relic One to your GitHub repo (either public or private enterprise instances).

 Associate any service or application with its GitHub repository as a one-time action and then you can quickly see that application's README file, as well as a list